omega8cc/boa/docs/FILES-SYMLINK.md

 On a fresh install the wrapper is called from `post_provision_install`, before the site's first verify writes the nginx vhost, so Provision passes `--account` explicitly (the narrow mode then trusts the Drush alias alone).
-On a clone it is called after the post-deploy verify, so the account auto-resolves from the vhost+alias pair.
+On a clone or a migrate/rename it is called after the target verify, so the account auto-resolves from the vhost+alias pair.

 ## The tools